Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Evaluation

 To further evaluate the effectiveness of our hierarchical worklist-based propagation algorithm, we collect data on the number of {\vpsp}s and {\vpspv}s involved in vulnerability propagation at different stages of the algorithm, as well as the length of the longest propagation paths and the average length of propagation paths on the dependency graph. \autoref{fig:grouped-avg-metrics} presents the average values of these data at different stages.
 For direct and transitive {\vpsp} (\autoref{fig:p}) and {\vpspv} dependencies (\autoref{fig:pv}), we obtain the average values before the whole pruning process and after each pruning step.
 For dependency paths (\autoref{fig:path}), we find that getting the average and longest path length before pruning would take too long to compute, so we decide to only look at the results after each pruning step.

 We obtain the following findings from the analysis results: First, the hierarchical pruning mechanism is quite effective, as 97.8\% {\vpsp}s and 99.2\% {\vpspv}s on average are pruned out during the vulnerability propagation analysis.
 Also, the length of the longest path and average length decrease at least by 34.1\% and 29.4\%, respectively.
 In addition, all the statistics in \autoref{fig:grouped-avg-metrics} decrease in stages, confirming that every pruning process makes its own contributions.
 Considering the time and space cost of constructing CGs, our approach greatly reduces the number of CGs that need to be built.
 Second, performing vulnerability propagation analysis at the {\vpspv} level based only on project-declared dependencies will result in a large number of false positives, as 94.9\% {\vpspv}s are pruned out with import-based pruning and CG-level pruning.
+As shown above, pruning dramatically reduces the number of downstream candidates, which directly translates into fewer CG constructions and proportionally lower analysis time.
+In contrast, a fully non-pruning baseline would require constructing CGs for essentially all downstream packages in the Maven ecosystem, which is computationally infeasible.